 Predictions can be difficult because every stroke is different and therefore every recovery is different.
-While it’s impossible to predict who will recover completely, there is something to be said about maximizing your chances of a full recovery.
+While it’s impossible to predict who will recover completely, there are ways to maximize your chances of a full recovery.

 This article will explore what it takes to maximize your chances of recovery from stroke.

 Pushing for a Full Recovery from Stroke

 But everyone seems to have the same overarching goal: to get back to normal.
 In fact, the very definition of recovery is “a return to a normal state of health, mind, or strength.”

 The path to recovery looks different for every stroke survivor.
 While no therapist can promise a complete recovery, it’s important to set ambitious yet realistic goals.

 If you set your goals too low, you may lose hope and give up before you’ve maximized your chances of recovery.
 But if your goals are too high, you might burn out before you’ve reached your full potential.

 Therefore, it’s important to set realistic goals during stroke recovery, and keep setting higher goals as you progress.
 The more you improve, the more you should adjust so that you keep inching closer to recovery.